 Alexander Nevsky Cathedral

 Located on Tompea Hill and just down the street from the Kiek in de Kok artillery tower, you’ll find the beautiful Russian orthodox Alexander Nevsky Cathedral which is currently being restored to its full glory.
 The church houses eleven bells, one of which is the largest in Tallinn weighing 15 tonnes.
-A visit here may very well inspire you to book your next European jaunt to Russia to marvel at the beautiful architecture there.

-The Raekoja Plats, the Town Hall Square, is the perfect place to take a break abd rest your feet from all the sightseeing.
+The Raekoja Plats, the Town Hall Square, is the perfect place to take a break and rest your feet from all the sightseeing.
 Enjoy a hearty Estonian meal with a honey beer in one of the many restaurants and, if you’re lucky enough to have the sun shining, sit outside and watch the people walk by.

 Museum of Medieval Torture Instruments